polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/consensus.md

+---
+title: Consensus
+description: An overview of common consensus models that you can deploy in the Substrate runtime.
+featured_image:
+---

 _This article presents reference and conceptual information about the different consensus mechanisms used in Substrate._

 Blockchain nodes use consensus engines to agree on the blockchain's state.